 “We are what we believe.
 We are always either expressing love or fear.”

 Fear and love cannot be experienced at the same time.
-By choosing to love more often than to fear, we can change the nature and quality of our relationships and our lives.
+By choosing to love more often than fear, we can change the nature and quality of relationships in our lives.

 A man seeking inner peace once asked Mother Theresa if he could fly with her on her way to Mexico City, with a gentle smile, she replied: “I would have no objection about your joining me, but since you said you wanted to learn about inner peace, I think you would learn more about inner peace if you would find out how much it costs to fly to Mexico City and back, and give that money to the poor”.
 What a powerful lesson in giving and receiving.